metapieman/shopping-lisp/README.md

 See recipes.el for more examples.
 Many different units are supported, thanks to the calc package which is used under the hood.

-It is also possible to specify ingredient alternatives (e.g., to specify either 1 green chilli or 1 red chilli put <code>(("Red chillis"
+It is also possible to specify ingredient alternatives.
+For example, *either* 1 green chilli or 1 red chilli would be represented like this in the ingredient list:

-1) ("Green chillis" 1))</code> into the recipe's ingredient list).
+<code>(("Red chillis" 1) ("Green chillis" 1))</code>.

 Installation and usage
 ======================